Guinea Fowl Eggs – What You Need to Know

 How do Guniea Eggs Look Like?

-Guinea fowl eggs are brown with faint freckles, smaller and pointier than a normal chicken egg and hard as rocks.
+Guinea fowl eggs are brown with faint freckles, smaller and pointier than a normal chicken egg, and hard as rocks.

 Even though the eggs are smaller, the yolk inside of them is as large as most chicken egg yolks.
-That means that the yolk/egg whites ratio is higher which means that the eggs are very rich in protein and other nutrients (this is mainly because guinea fowl usually free-range).
+That means that the yolk/egg whites ratio is higher which means that the eggs are very rich in protein and other nutrients (this is mainly because guinea fowl are usually free-range).

 How Guinea Fowl Eggs Are Different or Similar to Other Eggs?

-Smaller – smaller than regular chicken eggs.
+- Smaller – smaller than regular chicken eggs.

-Harder – the shell of guinea fowl eggs is really hard.
+- Harder – the shell of guinea fowl eggs is really hard.
 This is a good thing in my opinion.
 First, if you have little helpers around the farm, there is less of a chance that the eggs will break on their way to the kitchen.
+If you are selling guinea eggs, there is less of a chance that the eggs will break in transport.

-Taste just like chicken eggs – personally, I don’t notice any difference in the taste between a chicken egg and a guinea fowl egg.
+- Taste just like chicken eggs – personally, I don’t notice any difference in the taste between a chicken egg and a guinea fowl egg.

-Richer – guinea fowl eggs have a higher yolk to egg whites ratio.
+- Richer – guinea fowl eggs have a higher yolk-to-egg whites ratio.

-Used just like chicken eggs – you can use them in any recipe that calls for eggs.
+- Used just like chicken eggs – you can use them in any recipe that calls for eggs.
 Just take into consideration that they are smaller so you might need to use two eggs instead of one.

 Nutritional Value of Guinea Fowl Eggs…